markeastman/katacoda-scenarios/eap-courses/boot-101/01-creating-an-initial-project.md

 to build a new example application in Ruby.
 ```

-We are not going to use the web console for this course, but if you want to check anything from the web console, switch to the _Dashboard_ and  use the same credentials to login as you used above to login from the command line.
+We are not going to use the web console for this course, but if you want to check anything from the web console, switch to the _Browser_ and  use the same credentials to login as you used above to login from the command line.